gmph/gmph.github.io/_posts/2016-06-01-hello-notes.md

 Look at that garbage.

 I could never publish an article with that.
 But I can leave this lovely, low-quality note for you to read.
 Ah, freedom.

+To see more notes, and even contribute one of your own, check out [gmph.co/notes](http://gmph.co/notes).